Fatima-360/Fatima-360.github.io/euroflow-guide.md

 * **Currency Discrepancy:** The app uses real-time mid-market rates.
 If the conversion looks incorrect, click **'Refresh Rates'** before submitting.

 > **Note:** For urgent reimbursement issues, please contact the **Finance Support Team** via the in-app chat.
+**EuroFlow Guide: Mobile Banking Onboarding**
+📌 The Challenge
+Cross-border banking apps often suffer from high "churn" rates during the KYC (Know Your Customer) process because the instructions are too technical or intimidating for non-native speakers.

+🛠️ The Solution
+I designed a user-centric guide that simplifies the onboarding journey.
+Key improvements included:

+Microcopy Optimization: Replaced banking jargon with clear, actionable verbs.

+Visual Checklists: Used Markdown formatting to create "progress trackers" that help users visualize their journey.

+Accessibility Standards: Ensured instructions follow inclusive language patterns for a global audience.

+🚀 The Impact
+Reduced Friction: Onboarding completion rates improved by clarifying document requirements upfront.

+Support Efficiency: Lowered the number of "How-to" support tickets related to account verification.